weismanm12/finances-database/README.md

 # Personal Finance Database and Dashboard
 In this project, I developed a MySQL database called "spend_save" tracking all of my financial transactions.
 This includes purchases, deposits, withdraws, credit card payments, and more.
 Any transaction that results in a change in a bank account or credit card balance is tracked in this database.
-These transactions are extracted from my banking website in the form of csv files, transformed using customized Python scripts, and loaded into the database via the sqlalchemy Python library.
+These transactions are extracted from my banking website in the form of CSV files, transformed using customized Python scripts, and loaded into the database via the sqlalchemy Python library.
 I then created SQL views to understand my spending habits and developed a Power BI dashboard linked to the MySQL database to view these habits visually.

 ## Technologies/Skills
 - SQL (MySQL), MySQL Workbench, Python (NumPy, Pandas, SQLAlchemy), Power BI, DAX
 - Data modeling, database development, data wrangling, data cleaning, ETL, data analysis, data visualization/dashboarding

 ## Inspiration
 My inspiration for developing a financial database and dashboard stemmed from a desire to gain a deeper understanding of my spending habits.
 I was motivated by the idea of having a comprehensive tool that would allow me to track and analyze my expenses, giving me valuable insights into my financial patterns.
 I wanted to effortlessly visualize which categories I spent the most on and observe how my spending habits evolved over time.
-By creating this database and dashboard, I aimed to empower myself with knowledge and make informed decisions about my finances, ultimately working towards improving my financial well-being
+By creating this database and dashboard, I aimed to empower myself with knowledge and make informed decisions about my finances, ultimately working towards improving my financial well-being.

 ---